The Frequent Attender

 Tackling the problem

-Summarise the patient’s chosen problem, using words which she has used, to check out that you are talking about the same thing.
-Empathise, using those feelings which you noticed while she was telling her story.
-Allow her to express her own feelings, then explore these feelings to allow the patient to define the possible solutions to the problem.
+Summarise the patient’s chosen problem, using words which they have used, to check out that you are talking about the same thing.
+Empathise, using those feelings which you noticed while they wer telling their story.
+Allow the patient to express their own feelings, then explore these feelings to allow the patient to define the possible solutions to the problem.
 Keep in your mind these questions:

 • What’s the problem?